-Sr. no. Sr. no. Evaluation type 1.
+Sr. no. Evaluation type Marks 1.
 One class test (Multiple choice questions) 20 2.
 Two Assignments/ Case study/ Group Discussion 20 TOTAL 40

 B] External examination - 60%

 - Duration These examinations shall be of two hours each paper. - Paper Pattern: All questions shall be compulsory with internal choice within the questions.